-Behavioural Health Foundation's Men's, Women's and Family Program provides services for men, women and dependent children who are unable to function satisfactorily in their lives because of an addiction.
+Behavioural Health Foundation's Men's, Women's and Family Program provides services for men, women and dependent children who are unable to function satisfactorily in their lives because of an addiction and/or mental health concern.
 The focus of the program is to assist individuals to develop positive lifestyle changes by pursing further education or employment and reducing or eliminating addictions to alcohol and other drugs.